kristoff-it/zine/zine/README.md

 case, you must use the full tag pair `<super></super>` because you have to define all nested blocks as well.

-Lastly, when a layout implements a template, it must declare it's doing so by using a top-level `<super>` tag with a `template` attribute pointing at the corresponding template inside `templates/`.
+Lastly, when a layout completes a template, it must declare it's doing so by using a top-level `<super>` tag with a `template` attribute pointing at the corresponding template inside `templates/`.